Dintero/Dintero.Checkout.WooCommerce/README.md

 ## Changelog

+2021.05.19

+* Bugfix: Fix bug when paying with other payment types when Dintero is first

 2021.05.05

 * Removed Shipping text from Frakt Iframe window

 2021.04.30

 * Added Functionality for pushing shipping methods in Iframe

 2021.04.22